mirjak/draft-dhc-dhcpv4-over-dhcpv6-ra/draft-porfiri-dhc-dhcpv4-over-dhcpv6-ra.md

 {: #fig_4o6LDRA title="Topology path preserved with LDRA" artwork-align="center"}

-The assumed architecture is shown in {{fig_4o6LDRA}} where the whole RA is built up with cooperating 4o6RA and LDRA, and an internal interface to propagated topology information from 4o6RA to LDRA.
+The assumed architecture is shown in {{fig_4o6LDRA}} where the whole Relay Agent is built up with cooperating 4o6RA and LDRA, and an internal interface to propagate topology information from 4o6RA to LDRA.

-In a simple case, where the same node hosts teh 4o6RA and the DHCP4o6 server, it might be enough to only use 4o6RA, as shown in {{fig_4o6RAserver}}.
+In a simple case, where the same node hosts the 4o6RA and the DHCP4o6 server, it might be enough to only use 4o6RA, as shown in {{fig_4o6RAserver}}.

 ~~~aasvg